U.S. arrests 2 men wanted by Japan over ex-Nissan boss Carlos Ghosn's escape

 The U.S. Marshals Service arrested them in Harvard, Massachusetts, at the request of Japan, which in January issued arrest warrants for both men along with a third, George-Antoine Zayek, in connection with facilitating the Dec.
 29, 2019 escape.
 Ghosn, who was out on bail at the time, fled to Lebanon, his childhood home, while he was awaiting trial on charges of under-reporting earnings, breach of trust and misappropriation of company funds, all of which he denies.

-Prosecutors said Peter Taylor traveled to Japan the day before Ghosn's escape and Michael Taylor and Zayek arrived the next day with large black boxes that appeared to be for music equipment.
-They said all three met with Ghosn, who after entering a hotel room with Michael Taylor and Zayek hid in one of boxes.
-The box was taken to an airport and loaded on a private jet headed for Turkey, prosecutors said.
+Prosecutors said Peter Taylor traveled to Japan the day before Ghosn's escape and Michael Taylor and Zayek arrived the day it occurred with large black boxes that appeared to be for music equipment.
+All three met with Ghosn, who after entering a hotel room with Michael Taylor and Zayek hid in one of the boxes, which was taken to an airport and loaded on a private jet headed for Turkey, prosecutors said.

 Ghosn two days later announced he was in Lebanon.
 The Taylors were arrested after U.S. law enforcement learned Peter Taylor had booked a flight from Boston to Beirut departing Wednesday with a layover in London, according to court papers.

 That sum was ultimately was not paid.
-Nissan paid $15 million and Ghosn $1 million to resolve the SEC investigation.
-Ghosn agreed to a 10-year ban from serving as an officer or director of a publicly-traded U.S. company.
+Nissan paid $15 million and Ghosn $1 million, and Ghosn agreed to a 10-year ban from serving as an officer or director of a publicly traded U.S. company.
 The SEC also said Ghosn engaged in a scheme to conceal more than $90 million of compensation.
 Nissan sued Ghosn in February seeking about $90 million.

-It is rare for Japan to extradite its citizens to the United States in white-collar crime cases.

 ALSO READ